E-invoicing? We already do this don’t we?

-The data may be sent direct to the customer (e.g. by email) or via a third party network service provider.
+The data may be sent directly to the customer (e.g. by email) or via a third-party network service provider.

 The data can be accompanied by a human readable version (e.g. a pdf document) and often a digital signature which guarantees fidelity can also be transmitted.